Skip to content

 Before this initiative was launched, there were already several tools available for detecting deepfake content.

-Technologies for detecting deepfakes:
+Technologies for Detecting Deepfake:

 • Microsoft Video Authenticator Tool: Launched in 2023, this tool analyzes videos and photos and generates a "confidence score" indicating the likelihood of manipulation.
 It focuses on visual inconsistencies, especially gray elements in the content.